cambridge-ceu/csd3/applications/plink.md

 ## Resources

-Finemapping tools such as `finemap` and `Susie` require a correlation matrix, e.g., from 1000Genomes data, which can be built as follows[^ld],
+Finemapping tools such as `finemap` and `Susie` require a correlation matrix for variants in a region of interest, e.g., from 1000Genomes data, which can be built as follows[^ld],

 1. Download the 1000Genomes data, <https://www.cog-genomics.org/plink/2.0/resources>.
-2. Build a `reference` file such that the reference allele for each SNP to be the first ASCII-sorted allele (using the `--ref-allele force` flag).
+2. Build a `reference` file such that the reference allele for each variant to be the first ASCII-sorted allele (using the `--ref-allele force` flag).
 3. Create a region-specific reference file: `plink2 --pfile reference --extract file_with_variants --make-bed --out reference_plink1`.
 4. Calculate LD for the region,
    - 1.9. `plink --bfile reference_plink1 --r square keep-allele-order`.